Simolation/insta-pp/README.md

 ```

 5. To run this app in "production" I am using [pm2](https://pm2.keymetrics.io/) and can be started with `yarn start` where it will be available under port 3002.
 The URL would then be http://localhost:3002/.
    To just run it locally on your computer you can use ts-node to execute this TypeScript application.
-Just run `ts-node app.ts`
+Just run `ts-node app.ts`.
+The server will start on port 8080 and thus will be available at http://localhost:8080/.